Jamie-Clayton/Docs/_posts/2026-06-09-prompt-tool-design-04-hello-kernel.md

 Console.WriteLine(await chat.GetChatMessageContentAsync(history));
 ```

-Credentials come from your normal Amazon Web Services (AWS) profile — wire them through `AWSSDK.Extensions.NETCore.Setup` the same way you would for any other AWS SDK call.
+Credentials come from your normal Amazon Web Services (AWS) profile.
+Wire them through `AWSSDK.Extensions.NETCore.Setup` the same way you would for any other AWS SDK call.
 Commit the app as `module-04/`.

 > ⚠️ The Amazon connector is still prerelease/alpha — vendor-speak for "it works, until a Tuesday."
 Pin the version in the repo and note it in your Architecture Decision Record (ADR).
 [Module 7](/Docs/posts/2026/06/09/prompt-tool-design-07-separation-of-concerns/) is where we decide which layer that abstraction boundary belongs in.

 ## Done when

-You get a model response, and you can put your finger on the single line you'd change to swap providers — without touching any of the calling code.
+You get a model response, and you can put your finger on the single line you'd change to swap providers, without touching any of the calling code.

 ---